codeforamerica/work-requirements-self-advocacy-tool/README.md

   * Use workflow from: `your branch`
   * The environment to deploy to: `staging`
   * The branch of the infrastructure repository to deploy: `main`
-* when the deploy is finished, go to the staging development environment and trigger your email
+* when the deploy is finished, go to the newly deployed staging environment and trigger your email
   * you can use the GBH eng team's google group email, it is verified

 #### What if you'd like to test an email that is scheduled and not sent immediately?